kaiquelupo/twilio-pulumi-provider/README.md

 ### Learning from Example

-Now that you have all installed, you can learn how to use the package to build your infrastructure as code project through this [example implementation](https://github.com/kaiquelupo/twilio-pulumi-provider-example).
+Now that you have all installed, you can learn how to use the package to build your infrastructure as code project through this [example of implementation](https://github.com/kaiquelupo/twilio-pulumi-provider-example).

 ## More about the project